fmchtt/Todo/Todo.UI/src/adapters/queries.md

 To update or create an item, the queries *Item.1*, *Item.2* and *Board.2* should be updated to set the item (if done was updated, the *Board.1* should be updated to set the count of done/undone)

 To update or create an board, the query *Board.1* should be updated to set the board (if the board was updated and the cache contains the board, the board should be updated on the *Board.2* query)

+To update or create an comment, the query *Comment.1* should be updated to set the comment

 ## Deletion